 Since there is no blue vertex of infinite degree there is no blue copy of $\Gamma$, and therefore also $\Gamma^*$ does not embed in the blue sub-graph.
 Let ${\Ga}^{ \prime}$ be a red substructure isomorphic to $\Ga$.
-By \cref{notRigid} and \Cref{Id} ${\Ga}^{ \prime}$ has an automorphism that cannot be extended to an automorphism of \iGa , namely ${\Ga}^{ \prime}$ is not symmetrically embedded in \iGa . \end{proof}
+By Lemmas \ref{notRigid} and \ref{Id}, ${\Ga}^{ \prime}$ has an automorphism that cannot be extended to an automorphism of \iGa , and so ${\Ga}^{ \prime}$ is not symmetrically embedded in \iGa . \end{proof}